Mootly/mpc_toplink/README.md

   2. If no ID was passed, check the body tag for an ID.
   3. If the body tag has no ID, use "#top".

 Browsers currently redirect to the top of the page for IDs not found.
-Should they stop doing this, the third option will need to be avoided (and removed from the code as an option).
+Should they stop doing this, the third option will need to be avoided (and removed from the code).

 The containing element ID should always be provided on instantiation.